frankwalbert/promoterVariants/README.md

 ### 6. Application of the deBoer 2020 model to our data
 The model is described here: https://www.nature.com/articles/s41587-019-0315-8

-For this area, all required code and data are in a dedicated folder.
-We made minor modifications to the code from the paper above.
+For this area, all required code and data are in a zipped folder structure.
+The code is almost entirely from de Boer et al., 2020.
+We made minor modifications.